 Not all Greek destinations have the same tourist season.

-For example, Crete often enjoys a longer season — sometimes from April through November — while smaller islands may see demand concentrated in just two or three peak summer months.
+For example, Crete often enjoys a longer season—sometimes from April through November—while smaller islands may see demand concentrated within only two or three peak summer months.

-Longer seasons translate directly into higher annual rental income.
+Longer seasons can translate directly into higher annual rental income.

 Accessibility

-Accessibility can significantly impact a villa’s performance in the rental market.
+Accessibility can significantly affect a villa’s performance in the rental market.

-Direct international flights, reliable ferry connections, and good road access make a location far more attractive to international visitors.
+Direct international flights, reliable ferry connections, and practical road access make a location considerably more attractive to international visitors.

 Architectural Potential

-Finally, the most overlooked factor is architectural potential.
+One of the most overlooked factors is architectural potential.

-The best performing villas are not simply large houses.
-They are homes that take advantage of their surroundings — maximizing views, sunlight, privacy, and outdoor living.
+The best-performing villas are not simply large houses.
+They are homes that take advantage of their surroundings by maximising views, sunlight, privacy, and outdoor living.

 A well-chosen site combined with thoughtful architecture can dramatically increase rental value.